Freaky/cw/README.md

 cargo build --release --features runtime-dispatch-simd
 ```

 This enables SIMD optimizations for line counting.
-It has no affect if you have
+It has no effect if you have
 it count anything else.